irekovic/oauth2_samples/cmd/web_app/README.md

 # Fee Manager WebApplication

 This is mimicing classic webapplication approach.
-This application exposes also several routes, but difference with pricing engine witch is "API" component, this one provides also user interface for it's users (sort of... mind my design skills).
+This application exposes also several routes, but difference with backend_service engine witch is "API" component, this one provides also user interface for it's users (sort of... mind my design skills).

 Endpoints exposed by this application are: